 When the CTB took over from the consortium as the body leading initiatives to raise international awareness of the attractions that Catalonia can offer, it marked a turning point in Catalan promotional strategy.
 The main innovation, which is now growing stronger, was the involvement of the private sector, which now shares in the tasks and responsibility for promoting and selling tourism in Catalonia around the world.

 Obtaining measurable results is one of the priority directives of the new body, which focuses its efforts on tourism resources and companies in the industry.
 To this end, the CTB supports commercialitzation of products and also encourages the generation of self-financing resources.

-The CTB is part of the Ministry of Enterprise and Labour.
+The CTB is part of the Ministry of Business and Knowledge.
 It draws its members from the Government of Catalonia, the General Council of the Catalan Chambers of Commerce, representing the private sector, from the tourism boards of the provincial councils of Barcelona, Tarragona, Lleida and Girona, and from the mixed public and private tourism board of the Catalan capital, Turisme de Barcelona.

 As established in its Statutes (in catalan), modified by Decree 165/2010 (in catalan), the Management Board is responsible for approving the CTB’s programme of action.
-The Ministry of Enterprise and Labour, the Chambers of Commerce Council, the promotional bodies of the provincial councils and private companies supply the board with the funds it requires for its activities.
+The Ministry of Business and Knowledge, the Chambers of Commerce Council, the promotional bodies of the provincial councils and private companies supply the board with the funds it requires for its activities.